telerik/xaml-docs/controls/radgridview/hierarchical-gridview/hierachy-overview.md

 ---
 title: Overview
 page_title: Hierarchy Overview
-description: Learn how you can display hierarchical data in the form of nested tables when working with RadGridView - Telerik's WPF DataGrid.
+description: Learn how you can display hierarchical data in the form of nested tables when working with RadGridView - Telerik's {{ site.framework_name }} DataGrid.
 slug: gridview-hierachy-overview
 tags: overview
 published: True